quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 request that its peer changes its behavior when sending or delaying acknowledgments.

-This document defines a new transport parameter to announce the support of this extension and specifies two new frame types to request changes the peer's acknowledgement behavior.
+This document defines a new transport parameter to announce the support of this extension and specifies two new frame types to request changes to the peer's acknowledgement behavior.

 ## Terms and Definitions